Palm Springs, CA

 About Palm Springs, CA

-Palm Springs is a mid-sized city in California with a population of 44,998 residents.
-The median household income is $71,979 per year, which is above the national average.
-The median age in Palm Springs is 57.8 years.
+Palm Springs is a mid-sized city located in California with a population of 44,998 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,979 per year, which is 4% below the national median of $75,149.
+The median age of 57.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Palm Springs, CA